MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Experiments

-Our experimental design and statistical analysis follows the approaches advocated by \citet{Demsar2006} and \citet{Stapor2017}.
-We form a full factorial design by aggregating the variables \Tier{}, \kay{}, \jay{}, and \eye{}.
-Specifically, each cell in the design is specified by the factors \Alpha{}, \Class{}, \TrainSize{}, \TestType{}, and \NNType{}, and is an average of accuracy scores from observations that have different values of \Tier{}, \kay{}, \jay{}, and \eye{}.
-The full factorial design thus has 2,880 aggregated observations and makes possible repeated-measures non parametric statistical tests, in particular the Friedman test \citep{Demsar2006,Stapor2017}.
-Indeed, any of the five factors \Alpha{}, \Class{}, \TrainSize{}, \TestType{}, or \NNType{} can be considered a treatment variable since we hypothesize them to have an effect on accuracy, while the remaining four form blocking variables.
-To apply the Friedman test, the full factorial design is cast to a matrix whose rows represent distinct combinations of blocking variable levels and whose columns represent treatment levels.
-The Friedman test is then used to ask whether any of the treatment levels differ (described in \S\ref{sec:res}).
-In those cases that we reject the Friedman test null hypothesis of equal treatment effects, we conduct post hoc analyses using the Nemenyi-Wilcoxon-Wilcox all-pairs test to determine precisely which treatment levels are pairwise significantly different from one another \citep{Pereira+2015,Singh+2016}.
+To apply the Friedman test, the full factorial design is cast to a matrix whose rows correspond with distinct combinations of blocking variable levels and whose columns represent treatment levels.
+The Friedman test is then invoked to ask whether any of the treatment levels differ.
+In those cases that we reject the Friedman test null hypothesis of equal treatment effects, we conduct post hoc analyses using the Nemenyi--Wilcoxon--Wilcox all-pairs test to determine precisely which treatment levels are pairwise significantly different from one another \citep{Pereira+2015,Singh+2016}.
+Using this general framework for statistical analysis of the experimental design, we obtain a fine-grained understanding of how the design factors---as well as factors like logical level and order relation, which are inferred from language classes---associate with accuracy.
+The results of this analysis are presented in \S\ref{sec:res}.

+Furthermore, this statistical analysis is affected only minimally by the disparities existing among language classes (see discussion around Tables~\ref{tab:lgs1} and~\ref{tab:lgs2}).
+The design only sees alphabet size and language class, so the structure of the design is no different than if the classes were balanced (had equally many languages per class).
+The disparity does imply that different cells of the design have different variances: classes with more languages yield cells with lower variance.
+Lower variances are only welcome.
+The key point is that since each class has a representative sample, the difference in variances is mostly inconsequential.